-No-code is the future of the internet.
+No-code is the future.

 The chances are even higher if you are a creator on the web.
 And if you think you haven’t used them, you definitely came across one.

 Even something as challenging as creating a website or building an app can be possible thanks to no-code tools.

 What is no-code?